jonocarroll/wp_content/_drafts/2016-07-29-2016-australian-election-flexdashboard.md

 [caption id="attachment_968" align="alignnone" width="300"]<a href="http://jcarroll.com.au/wp-content/uploads/2016/07/democracysausage.jpg"><img src="http://jcarroll.com.au/wp-content/uploads/2016/07/democracysausage-300x300.jpg" alt="democracysausage.org" width="300" height="300" class="size-medium wp-image-968" /></a> democracysausage.org[/caption]

 With those in mind, we can now have a look at how polarised each electorate is and compare it to the overall winner.
+Here's the result.